Anand-GitH/em-omc/enterprise-manager/em24ai/em-exadata-mgmt/dbimpactadvisor/dbimpactadvisor.md

     2. Pie charts show the summary of the number of clusters, cluster databases, database instances, and hosts

-        We can see that there are 12 clusters, 23 cluster databases and 46 databases instances running on 24 hosts showing statuses **PASS or INFO**
+        We can see that there are 12 clusters, 23 cluster databases and 46 databases instances running on 24 hosts showing statuses **PASS, INFO, WARNING & FAIL**

         - **PASS:** The cluster is not over-provisioned.
 No exposed or impacted hours are possible.
         - **INFO:** Database is running normally.
 No exposed or impacted hours were found.